Ads97/Ads97.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "INCLUDE: A Large Scale Dataset for Indian Sign Language Recognition"
 collection: publications
 permalink: /publication/INCLUDE
-excerpt: 'INCLUDE is the first Isolated Sign Language Video Dataset for Indian Sign Language.
-In this paper, we published the INCLUDE dataset, as well as sign language recognition models that achieved a 94.5% accuracy on INCLUDE-50 (a subset of INCLUDE), and 85.6% accuracy on INCLUDE.'
+excerpt: 'INCLUDE is the first Isolated Sign Language Video Dataset for Indian Sign Language (ISL).
+In this paper, we published the INCLUDE dataset, which consists of 4287 videos across 263 ISL signs.
+We also published sign language recognition models that achieved a 94.5% accuracy on INCLUDE-50 (a subset of INCLUDE), and 85.6% accuracy on INCLUDE.'
 date: 2020-10-12
 venue: 'ACM MultiMedia'
 paperurl: 'https://dl.acm.org/doi/10.1145/3394171.3413528'